zacharysgoldberg/zacharysgoldberg/README.md

 - Currently developing skills in modern software engineering principles [SRE, DevOps]
 - I’m interested in learning more about backend development, and SRE
-- I’m currently learning Django with PostrgreSQL, integrating unit testing with Pytest and managed by Docker.
+- I’m currently learning Django with Docker, integrating unit testing using Pytest and managed by PostgreSQL.
 Additionally, learning to deploy projects to AWS, GCP, and Azure
 - I’m also interested in collaborating/contribtuting to anything related to backend/or cloud development
 - I can be reached at zacharysgoldberg@outlook.com